5th September 2010

 Costs

-larger organisation, I can offer my expertise and a flexible individual service
+Because Terry does not have the overheads of a larger organisation, he can offer his expertise and a flexible individual service at very competitive rates.

 Free Initial Telephone Consultation With No Obligation

-Contact me now by phone or email and we can discuss the next step.
-All calls
+Contact Terry now by phone or email to discuss the next step.
+All calls and messages are confidential.